marksikaundi/Lupleg/README.md

-# Lupleg Website

-create for me a README file for Lupleg Repository for our Lupleg Community with all informations about the project and how to use it and even how one can contribute to it.

 # Lupleg Repository

 Welcome to the FE-Lupleg Repository!
 This repository is dedicated to the development and maintenance of the front-end for the Lupleg Community.
 Below you will find all the necessary information about the project, how to use it, and how you can contribute to it.